 An ordained minister is frequently a counselor for members of the congregation who are in pain, mourning, or dealing with another stressful or difficult situation.
 In times of crisis or stress, he may provide comfort to his flock, or act as a long-term counselor for those dealing with relationship issues or debilitating health conditions.
 Furthermore, the counseling aspect of a minister’s job entails the same level of confidentiality that a licensed therapist and his patient would expect.

 A minister’s job also includes performing specific ceremonies for members of the church or for the general public.
-At funerals and weddings, these functions are usually performed an ordained minister.
-Other ordained pastors assist in the distribution of communion, a joyous occasion that cannot be handled inexperienced people such as Deacons or Elders of the church.
+At funerals and weddings, these functions are usually performed by an ordained minister.
+Other ordained pastors assist in the distribution of communion, a joyous occasion that cannot be handled by inexperienced people such as Deacons or Elders of the church.

 Ordained ministers serve as the foundation of the congregation and provide instruction to the congregation’s members.
-The worship services are led an ordained priest who works with the other members of the church staff to ensure that the services run smoothly every week.
+The worship services are led by an ordained priest who works with the other members of the church staff to ensure that the services run smoothly every week.
 In these types of ministerial positions, the pastor frequently acts as a moderator during church business meetings and as an intercessor, resolving any conflicts that may arise between members.

 Ordained pastors also organize and participate in fundraising activities to support the congregation’s activities and the upkeep of the facilities.
 They can be actively involved or simply handle the event’s administrative duties.
 Similarly, an ordained minister is frequently in charge of overseeing the building’s management, maintaining inventory and ordering supplies as needed, contracting for repairs or services, and supervising the church’s volunteers and staff members.